severalnines/docs/user-guide/mysql/nodes.rst

 * **Rebuild Replication Slave**
 	- Exclusive for slave nodes.
 Rebuilds replication slave on this node from another master.
 It can use an existing backup (PITR compatible) or use Percona Xtrabackup to stage the replication data from a master.

-.. caution:: 'Rebuilding Replication Slave' will wipe out the selected node's MySQL datadir.
+.. caution:: *Rebuilding Replication Slave* will wipe out the selected node's MySQL datadir.

 * **Start Slave**
 	- Exclusive for slave node and only if the slave is stopped.
 It starts the slave thread.